ibm-cloud-docs/codeengine/environment-vars.md

 You can define environment variables when you create your app or job, or when you update an existing app or job with the CLI.

-When you create an environment variable with the CLI, you can reference existing configmaps or secrets, or you can create a literal environment variable.
+When you create an environment variable with the CLI, you can reference configmaps or secrets, or you can create a literal environment variable.
 These instructions describe creating and updating *literal* environment variables with the CLI.

 For detailed scenarios about referencing full secrets and configmaps as environment variables, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps](/docs/codeengine?topic=codeengine-secretcm-reference).